luongm/fastlane_stub/README.md

-# fastlane_stub
+# spaceship_stub
-This extract the stubbing of fastlane gem from its original gem for testing purposes.
+This extract the stubbing of Fastlane's Spaceship gem from its original gem for testing purposes.